 For this tea and dialogue practice, participants will arrange themselves into dyads and simple small cups on square paper plates will be brought to them.
 I suggested to the volunteers who will be helping me, “This process should be natural and like a slow stream flowing if possible.
 We should be aware of each other, and as much as possible convey dignity and warm open generosity.”
 I decided to use powdered decaffeinated green tea.
 Traditional Japanese tea bowls and matcha tea are also available online.

 The plans are for each dyad partner to swirl the thermal carafe before pouring tea for the other.
 Bowing will be used to indicate respect.
 Drinking tea in silence then provides an opportunity to practice the guidelines of Pause, Relax, and Open even before the spoken dialogue begins.
-The spoken dialogue makes use of all the Insight Dialogue guidelines developed by Gregory Kramer as first one person Trusts Emergence and Speaks the Truth while the other Listens Deeply, and then the roles are reversed.
+The spoken dialogue makes use of all the dialogue guidelines developed by Gregory Kramer as first one person Trusts Emergence and Speaks the Truth while the other Listens Deeply, and then the roles are reversed.

 I fully expect everything will not go as expected.
 That provides an opportunity to practice generosity and compassion in the moment in keeping with the theme.